meetk5/Team-Project4/README.md

 #### **Data sources:**

 For our website, we used [TV Times Shows Dataset](https://www.kaggle.com/oscarfry/tvtime-shows) that has 2 csv files (all_episodes.csv and tvtimeshows.csv).
 All_episodes.csv had 413k rows and 14 columns.Tvtimeshows.csv had 19k rows and 10 columns.
-While going through our data we were able to decide that we will do 2 different machine learning models one for creators and one for audience and visualizations around popular shows based on times watched, followers, runtime, either in prime time or out of prime time.
+While going through our data we were able to decide that we will do 2 different machine learning models one for creators and one for audience and visualizations around the popular shows based on times watched, followers, runtime, either in prime time or out of prime time.

-For our project, we had differents data for each models and visualizations and to deploy our website in Heroku, we used a reduced dataset for Heroku deployment.
+For our project, we had different data sets for each machine learning models and visualizations and to deploy our website in Heroku, we used a reduced dataset for Heroku deployment.

 ## **Technologies**